ODIQueensland/pathway/README.md

 * Heatmap showing scores for all completed assessments in the system and those for all data.gov.uk organisations
 * A data.gov.uk organisation can compare itself against others in its department (e.g. Defra)
+* Usage and aggregate statistics are available for all organisations and can be grouped by country
 * Statistics are published as open data for reuse by the community

 ## Development